vasigiurgi/evi-cf-deep-learning-based-for-iv/README.md

 # Decision Making
 The belief theory approach Distance to prototypes using Interval Dominance is adapted to road segmentation as well as multi-class segmentation.
-Greetings to Tong Zheng (@tongzheng1992) for the inspiring E-CNN-classifier.
+The E-CNN-classifier is referred to Tong Zheng's respository (@tongzheng1992)
 # Dataset

 Two datasets both from KITTI Benchmark were used in this work: KITTI road and KITTI semantic pixel-wise.